Skip Ribbon Commands

 What about aspirin & children's cough & cold medicines?

 Never give aspirin to your child unless your child's doctor tells you it is safe.
-Aspirin can cause a very serious liver disease called Reye syndrome, especially in children with the flu or chickenpox.
+Aspirin use is linked with a very serious liver disease called Reye's syndrome, especially in children with the flu or chickenpox.

 Another concern is that many cold medicines already have pain- or fever-reducers in them.
 So, if you give one of these medicines along with acetaminophen, your child will get a double dose.